 Before the scan, you’ll get tracers through a vein in your arm, through a solution you drink, or in a gas you inhale.
 Your body needs time to absorb the tracers, so you’ll wait about an hour before the scan begins.

-Next, you’ll undergo the scan.
+Next, you’ll undergo the scan, which can last anywhere from 30 to 45 minutes.
 This involves lying on a narrow table attached to a PET machine, which looks like a giant letter “O.” The table glides slowly into the machine so that the scan can be conducted.

 You’ll need to lie still during the scan.
-The technician will let you know when it is that you need to remain still.
-You may be asked to hold your breath for short periods.
+The technician will let you know when you need to remain still.
+You may be asked to hold your breath for several seconds.
 You’ll hear buzzing and clicking noises during the test.

-When all the necessary images have been recorded, you will slide out of the machine.
+When all the necessary images have been recorded, you’ll slide out of the machine.
 The test is then complete.

-Meanwhile, a trained specialist will interpret the PET images and share the information with your doctor.
+Meanwhile, a trained specialist will interpret the PET scan images and share the information with your doctor.
+The results are usually ready for your doctor within a few days.
 Your doctor will go over the results with you at your follow-up appointment.